Dezi Grant earned her Certificate of Completion in the Wound Level II course in the Spring of 2018. She resides in Edmonton, Alberta.

 Please share a little about yourself.
 Where do you live?
 What do you currently do for work?
 What do you enjoy doing in your spare time?

-I live in Edmonton, Alberta!
-I’m a Licensed Practical Nurse that works in Edmonton’s inner-city with the homeless and low income folks.
+I’m a licensed practical nurse who works in Edmonton’s inner-city with the homeless and low income folks.
 In my spare time I love going to the gym, reading and movies!

 What did you enjoy or appreciate most about these courses?